mjordan/islandora_workbench_docs/docs/field_types.md

 `"relators:art:Jordan, Mark"`

-If the field you are populating references multiple vocabularies, you must include a namespace with your term name:
+If the field you are populating references multiple vocabularies, you must include a vocabulary identifer with your term name:

 `"relators:art:person:Jordan, Mark"`